Together Again (film): Plot

-Anne makes a deal with George, that he keep quiet about the arrest if he can work on the statue for one week.
-While the work progresses, both Anne and Diana become more and more attracted to George, behaving more and more strangely to catch his attention.
+Anne makes a deal with Georg, that he keep quiet about the arrest if he can work on the statue for one week.
+While the work progresses, both Anne and Diana become more and more attracted to Georg, behaving more and more strangely to catch his attention.

-When Anne and George are at the stonecutter's, a rainstorm makes them take cover under a statue of Cupid.
-George tells Anne he is in love with her and tries to kiss her, but Diana arrives in a car to take them both home.
+When Anne and Georg are at the stonecutter's, a rainstorm makes them take cover under a statue of Cupid.
+Georg tells Anne he is in love with her and tries to kiss her, but Diana arrives in a car to take them both home.

-Later that evening, George tells Jonathan about his love for Anne, and Jonathan confides that Anne has promised Diana never to remarry.
-George is prompted to ask Diana's permission to pursue Anne.
-George tries to talk to Diana, but she mistakes his talk about love and marriage as a declaration of love towards her, instead.
+Later that evening, Georg tells Jonathan about his love for Anne, and Jonathan confides that Anne has promised Diana never to remarry.
+Georg is prompted to ask Diana's permission to pursue Anne.
+Georg tries to talk to Diana, but she mistakes his talk about love and marriage as a declaration of love towards her, instead.

-Diana soon tells the others about her engagement to George, and her boyfriend Gilbert Parker goes to Anne for advice.
+Diana soon tells the others about her engagement to Georg, and her boyfriend Gilbert Parker goes to Anne for advice.
 They decide to make Diana jealous with Anne faking being in love with Gilbert.

-Jonathan tries to throw Anne and George in each other's arms, by telling Anne's major opponent in the mayoral elections, Morton Buchanan, about Anne's arrest in New York.
-The next day, the story is in the papers, and Diana realizes that Anne and George had something going back in the city.
-Diana tells George to marry Anne and "make an honest woman" of her.
+Jonathan tries to throw Anne and Georg in each other's arms, by telling Anne's major opponent in the mayoral elections, Morton Buchanan, about Anne's arrest in New York.
+The next day, the story is in the papers, and Diana realizes that Anne and Georg had something going back in the city.
+Diana tells Georg to marry Anne and "make an honest woman" of her.

 Despite the story of the arrest, the townspeople elect Anne as mayor.
-George, having completed the statue, goes back to New York City.
+Georg, having completed the statue, goes back to New York City.

-On a stormy night, Anne and Jonathan get into an argument about her letting George go.
+On a stormy night, Anne and Jonathan get into an argument about her letting Georg go.
 Another lightning bolt hits and beheads the statue.
 The townspeople interpret this a sign for Anne to step down.
-She does, and then rejoices at her new freedom, but Jessie, the housekeeper, tells Jonathan that George made the statue so that the head would fall off.
+She does, and then rejoices at her new freedom, but Jessie, the housekeeper, tells Jonathan that Georg made the statue so that the head would fall off.

-Anne goes to New York to reconcile with George, but in the hall outside his door, she overhears him telling his model how he rigged the statue, and turns away.
-Then, thunder and lightning erupt outside, and Anne turns again toward George's door.
+Anne goes to New York to reconcile with Georg, but in the hall outside his door, she overhears him telling his model how he rigged the statue, and turns away.
+Then, thunder and lightning erupt outside, and Anne turns again toward Georg's door.